Processed sugar damages our gut, our health and our planet

 Try to stop eating sweets, mints, toffees or chocolate with added sugar.
 Refrain from adding sugar to tea or coffee.
 Avoid eating foods with added sugar such as sugary cereals.
 Sugar-free chocolate does exist, and this is actually full of healthy minerals and polyphenols.
 Avoid any sugar on an empty stomach such as first thing in the morning and eat slow-release carbs and fats instead – see how to make an idea breakfast bowl.

-Sometimes it’s not so obvious where sugar has been added, especially as some of these foods may be advertised as healthy – reduced fat ready meals, salad dressings, pasta sources, yoghurt or muesli cereals.
+Sometimes it’s not so obvious where sugar has been added, especially as some of these foods may be advertised as healthy – reduced fast ready meals, salad dressings, pasta sources, yoghurt look a-likes or muesli cereals.
+Avoid savoury foods which have sugar added – it does not even make them taste nicer.
+So read the label of crisps and snacks.
+AS well as sugar it adds to the acrylamide content (a carcinogen).
 Some restaurants add sugar to their curries and stews – you can instruct the waiter to ask the chef to omit the sugar – more healthy recipe ideas.

 - Avoid adding sugar to tea or coffee or to food during cooking